Frequently Asked Questions

 Is this work only academic?

-No. The current public branch is research-led, but it is intentionally structured across articles, frameworks, methods, executable systems, and release discipline.
+No. The current public branch is research-led, but it is intentionally structured across articles, frameworks, methods, bounded technical materials, and release discipline.

 Is this work limited to AI research only?